-What is now West Seneca was first occupied by Indians over 10,000 years ago.
-Some of these Indians are known today as Senecas, members of the Iroquois Confederacy.
-In the late 1790s, with the purchase of 2.6 million acres of land from local Indian tribes represented by Chief Cornplanter of the Seneca tribe, the Buffalo Creek Indian Reservation was formed, the site of what is today the Town of West Seneca.
-In 1835, the Indians were persuaded to dispose of the Buffalo Creek Reservation and migrated to the Cattaraugus Indian Reservation in Southwest Erie County.
+What is now West Seneca was first occupied by Native Americans over 10,000 years ago.
+Some of those are known today as Senecas, members of the Iroquois Confederacy.
+In the late 1790s, with the purchase of 2.6 million acres of land from local tribes represented by Chief Cornplanter of the Seneca tribe, the Buffalo Creek Indian Reservation was formed, the site of what is today the Town of West Seneca.
+In 1835, the Native Americans were persuaded to dispose of the Buffalo Creek Reservation and migrated to the Cattaraugus Indian Reservation in Southwest Erie County.

 Soon after, a group of German Lutherans, the Community of True Inspiration (also known as the “Ebenezers”) arrived in the area and purchased 5,000 acres of the recently vacated Buffalo Creek Reservation at $10.50 an acre.

 More than 800 of these immigrants came to America from Germany between April 1843 and October 1845, establishing four hamlets — Middle Ebenezer, Upper Ebenezer, Lower Ebenezer and New Ebenezer.
 Many of these new residents took up residence in the original Seneca structures.
 The Ebenezers formed their own governing body and had essentially a communal society where jobs, goods, food and services were given to the community for use by all.